fenriques/AstroDom/docs/importFits.md

 ![Loading FITS data](importFits2.png?raw=true)

-Both the log frame and the data table will highlight issues, the log will be more descriptive in the message.
+Both the log frame and the data table will highlight issues, the log will print a  more descriptive  message.
 To correct these problems try to:
 - Review  keywords and default values as explained in [Settings](settings.md), see image below.
 - Edit single cell values and press 'enter'